It has become a popular option for patients seeking significant weight loss in a simple procedure that requires no maintenance.

 On January 1, 2010, UnitedHealthcare (a US health insurance company) added gastric sleeve surgery to its list of covered surgeries for weight loss.

-It is very difficult to get insurance companies to approve new procedures.
-So, why would they approve gastric sleeve surgery?
+It is tough to get insurance companies to approve new procedures.
+So, why would they support gastric sleeve surgery?

 - The evidence showed significant weight loss with low complication rates.